DPack: Efficiency-Oriented Privacy Budget Scheduling: Related Work

 \section{Related Work}

-We have already covered the details of the most closely related works: DPF and related systems for privacy scheduling~\cite{sage, privatekube} (background in \S\ref{sec:background:dpf}, efficiency limitations in \S\ref{sec:offline-basic-composition} and \S\ref{sec:offline-rdp-composition}, and experimental evaluation in \S\ref{sec:evaluation}).
-To summarize, we adopt their threat and system models, but instead of focusing on fairness, we focus on efficiency because we believe that the biggest pressure in globally-DP ML systems will ultimately be how to fit as many models as possible under a meaningful privacy guarantee.
-We discuss other related works next.
+We have already covered the details of the most closely related works: DPF and related systems for privacy scheduling~\cite{sage, privatekube, cohere} (background in \S\ref{sec:background:dpf}, efficiency limitations in \S\ref{sec:offline-basic-composition} and \S\ref{sec:offline-rdp-composition}, and experimental evaluation in \S\ref{sec:evaluation}).
+To summarize, we adopt the same threat and system models, but instead of focusing on fairness, we focus on efficiency because we believe that the biggest pressure in globally-DP ML systems will ultimately be how to fit as many models as possible under a meaningful privacy guarantee.
+The authors of Cohere~\cite{cohere} concurrently developed a privacy management system with novel partitioning and accounting features.
+They also investigate efficiency-oriented privacy resource allocation, but they rely on an ILP solver for scheduling, which is similar to our {\em Optimal} baseline (\S\ref{sec:methodology}).
+Their optimal solver faces the same scalability issues we identified, unless tasks query non-overlapping block ranges, thus reducing the number of constraints in the \RK.
+Cohere supports \ourmethod as an approximate scheduler, and the authors observe that ``the DPK heuristic\footnote{DPack was known as DPK in a previous preprint of our paper.} achieves within 96\% and 98\% of optimal request volume and utility, respectively'' on their workload.
+This further validates \ourmethod.

 \heading{Bin packing for data-intensive tasks.} Multidimensional knapsack and bin packing are classic NP-hard problems~\cite{kou1977multidimensional, azar2013tight, woeginger1997there}.
 In recent years, several heuristics for these problems have been proposed to increase resource utilization in big data and ML clusters \cite{tetris, carbyne, graphene, tiresias:nsdi19}.
 Some of these heuristics assign a weight to each dimension and reduce to a scalar problem with a dot product \cite{knapsack_problems_textbook, vector_bin_packing}.
 We show that the R\'enyi formulation of differential privacy generates a new variation of the multidimensional knapsack problem, making standard approximations and heuristics unsuitable.